 We recognise that you can learn from your friends, so we have provided a large social study area called Open 3.
 Here you can discuss your work with your friends without worrying about disturbing others, as a reasonable level of noise is tolerated.

 Open 3 seats over just under 550 people, and there are 61 PCs available.
 You will also notice benching with sockets under the windows, this area is for you to use your laptops in comfort, as the whole Library is wireless-networked.

 Food and drink can be consumed throughout Open 3 and mobile phones can be used too.
 Café 641 (the Library's large and popular café) is also part of Open 3.

 Group study rooms

 There are 10 bookable group study rooms of variable sizes distributed throughout the Library.
-These rooms are equipped with a range of facilities, including: white board, flip chart, PC and data projectors so that you can easily discuss work in large groups or practise presentations.
+These rooms are equipped with a range of facilities, including: white board, flip chart, PC and plasma screens so that you can easily discuss work in large groups or practise presentations.
 So make sure you book the room that suits your needs.

 As the rooms are in high demand, ensure you take up your booking within 15 minutes of the start time, as those rooms remaining empty after this time will be made available to other readers.